NeedleVoid/Needlevoid/README.md

 - South Park fans;
 - TADC fans (I have bad past with ppl from there);
 - I'm usually sitting alone, but I don't like when some randoms sit close to me so I move my place usually to sit somewhere else;
+- Strangers who wants cuddles, ask me first about them because I'm not comfortable with it sometimes thx;

 ![tumblr_48e63740e76ced8bec0d73aca9091cf0_f1453845_75](https://github.com/user-attachments/assets/67a3731b-7738-40f1-b3d5-6ee6ab174e2f)  Do NOT ask me about supporter if you're stranger.
 Which is like 98,9% of people.
 Thx. ![tumblr_c288a705b9916406629945ff3caaa433_4275c44b_75](https://github.com/user-attachments/assets/81655632-70a4-4de2-8ca0-ea4ed7e7b430)